Best Root Cause Analysis Tools in 2026

 • AWS CloudWatch Integration: Both metrics and logs are forwarded to CloudWatch, providing a centralized location for all telemetry data.

-• Hawkeye Integration: Hawkeye connects securely to your telemetry sources with read-only permissions, leveraging GenAI to understand patterns, correlate events, and recommend precise solutions.
+• Neubird Integration: Neubird connects securely to your telemetry sources with read-only permissions, leveraging GenAI to understand patterns, correlate events, and recommend precise solutions.

-The architecture respects all security best practices—Hawkeye never stores your telemetry data, operates with minimal permissions, and all analysis happens in ephemeral, isolated environments.
+The architecture respects all security best practices—Neubird never stores your telemetry data, operates with minimal permissions, and all analysis happens in ephemeral, isolated environments.

 Real-World Impact

-Organizations using Hawkeye with Confluent Cloud have seen significant operational improvements:
+Organizations using Neubird with Confluent Cloud have seen significant operational improvements:

 • Reduced MTTR: Issues that previously took hours to diagnose are now resolved in minutes